SA6HBR/AuroraRemote/README.md

 ![alt text](https://github.com/SA6HBR/AuroraRemote/blob/main/image/Interface.png "Interface")
 You connect the interface in JS1.
 Same port normaly display is using.
-You have to add an USB-TTL to this scheme.
+You have to add an USB-TTL.
 Ex. cp2102
 Check that you have same voltage on io-pin and to optocoupler.